 Daniel, John and Jarvis have all left home and are living and working on different farms.
 Daniel is farthest away in Suffolk.
 John is working at the same farm as his relatives William Knights and Elizabeth Fisk – three young people literally making hay!
 Sarah’s Aunt Phebe and her husband, who glories in the name of Jarvis Baltitude, have charge of Jarvis who is working on their farm.

 However, the next few years must have been full of sorrow for Sarah and Henry.
 In 1842 they lost their only daughter Sarah to “dropsy”.
 This would have been a symptom rather than a cause of death: we would call it oedema and it can be the result of many types of illness.
 She was 24.

 In 1845 their son Daniel died aged 23.

 By the time of the 1851 census it seems that Sarah and Henry have parted – though they are still living in the same area and their grandchildren appear to visit back and forth.
-Sarah and grandson Robert live just a few doors away from son Henry and his family.
+There is no source of income recorded for Sarah, so we must assume that Henry was still supporting her financially.